Dubai blaze raises questions over Gulf skyscraper design

 In November 2012, a 34-storey residential building was partially gutted by a fire.
 An investigation blamed a discarded cigarette butt that fell on a pile of waste; the blaze swept through cladding panels on the tower.

-The UAE revised its building safety code in 2013 to require that cladding on all new buildings over 15 metres (50 feet) tall be fire-resistant.
+The UAE revised its building safety code in 2013 to require that cladding on all new buildings over 15 meters (50 feet) tall be fire-resistant.

 But the new rules do not apply to buildings erected before that year, and Barry noted that the vast majority of the country’s skyscrapers fell outside the regulations; the Address Downtown was completed in 2008.